 Schleswig. (n.d.).
 Retrieved October 12th, 2018, from http://www.yourdictionary.com/schleswig

 A historical region and former duchy of northern Germany and southern Denmark in southern Jutland.
 The duchy was created in 1115 and passed, along with the duchy of Holstein, to Christian I of Denmark in 1460.
 After subdivisions caused by complex hereditary holdings, the duchies were once more reunited under the Danish crown in 1773.
 Denmark, Prussia, and Austria contended for the region until 1866, when it was annexed by Prussia.
 In 1920 the northern part of Schleswig was returned to Denmark by plebiscite.
-The southern portion became (1946) part of the West German state of Schleswig-Holstein, which became a state after German unification (1990).
+The southern portion became (1946) part of the West German state of Schleswig-Holstein.

 I've also moved towns in North Schleswig and Alsace-Lorraine.

 Definitely incorporated with this country in 1853, it experienced another change of fortune after the short war of 1864 between Denmark on the one side and Prussia and Austria on the other, as by the peace of Vienna (30th of October 1864) it was ceded with Schleswig and Holstein to the two German powers.

 From just south of the town of Schleswig to the marshes of the river Trene near the village of Hollingstedt.

 During the revolutionary ferment of 1848-49 he urged the Prussian king to refuse the imperial crown, co-operated with the Austrian emperor in suppressing the Hungarian insurrection, and compelled the Prussians to withdraw their support from the insurgents in Schleswig-Holstein.